Skwiix - Musical-Info-Advice-Support

 Tip 10

-Although it may be convenient and sometimes even less expensive to buy your guitar online, it is best to go to a shop that sells several brands and types of the instrument where you can actually get the look and feel the instrument.
+Although it may be convenient and sometimes even less expensive to buy your guitar online, it is best to go to a shop that sells several brands and types of instruments where you can get the look and feel of the instrument.
 Try out several before you make your decision.

 Tip 11

-Whether new or used, inquire about a warranty for the guitar you intend to buy.
-Make sure the terms are spelled out clearly.
+Whether new or used, inquire about a warranty for the Guitar you intend to buy.
+Make sure the terms are clear.
 It should include a time frame for returns or exchanges.
-It should also outline exactly what repairs will be made to the guitar and for how long before charges would be incurred.
+It should also outline what repairs will be made to the Guitar and for how long the warranty will last before you incur charges.

 Tip 12

-If visiting a shop to buy your instrument, arrange an appointment and if possible, go with a teacher or someone knowledgeable about guitars to play the instrument as a test, get their feedback before you buy it.
+If visiting a shop to buy your instrument, arrange an appointment and, if possible, go with a teacher or someone knowledgeable about Guitars to play the instrument as a test, and get their feedback before you buy it.

 Tip 13